Skip to content

 Should I increase my credit limit?

-If you use your credit card for work-related expenses, an increase in credit might be a good idea so you’re not left with a cash-flow problem before you have a chance to claim them back.
+• You use your credit card for work-related expenses, so you’re not left with a cashflow problem before you have a chance to claim them back.

 But if you’re struggling to make ends meet and pay off existing debts, a credit increase might only add to the problem.
 If you’re trying to get out of debt, the last thing you need is more debt on top of that.

 If this is the case talk to your credit card provider.
-Under FCA rules, they must consider your situation and offer ways to help, such as a reasonable repayment plan to help you clear your credit card debt more quickly.
+Under FCA rules, it must consider your situation and offer ways to help – for example, a reasonable repayment plan to help you clear your credit card debt more quickly.

 At this point it might be better to ask about lowering, rather than raising, your credit limit, to help you avoid overspending.